 The Climate Change Accountability Act mandates GHG emission reduction goals for the transportation, buildings, industrial and waste sectors.
 Sectoral targets for 2030 are expressed as a percentage reduction from 2007 baseline sector emissions.
 Each sector has a targeted range for GHG reductions which are: transportation - 27 to 32 per cent; industry - 38 to 43 per cent; oil and gas - 33 to 38 per cent; and buildings and communities - 59 to 64 per cent.
 These sectoral targets will be reviewed next in 2025 and then at least once every 5 years thereafter.
+Targets in the act apply to the province as a whole and is not binding on specific private or public entities.
+The act enables the BC government to develop policies to achieve the targets and report on progress.
+Targets may be modified by acts of the legislature.

-BC's 2023 Climate Change Accountability Report, released in December 2023, highlights that modelled GHG emissions outcomes from the CleanBC plans would achieve 96% of the 2030 targets but BC may require additional or more stringent actions beyond measures in the CleanBC plans to fully achieve the target.
+In late 2021, the BC government released the second phase called CleanBC Roadmap to 2030 (the "Roadmap") which updated their 2018 CleanBC plan.
+The Roadmap identified additional actions that would be required to achieve the Province's 40 per cent GHG reduction target by 2030.
+The Roadmap outlined key areas of heightened ambition from the 2018 plan.
+The most recent Climate Change Accountability Report was released in December 2023.
+It highlights that modelled GHG emissions outcomes from the CleanBC plans would achieve 96% of the 2030 targets but BC may require additional or more stringent actions beyond measures in the CleanBC plans to fully achieve the target.
 The Report notes that emissions reductions projections 2030 in the transportation and other industry sectors are on pace to achieve the 2030 sector targets.
-In the Buildings and Communities and Oil and Gas sectors, projected emissions reductions to 2030 fall short of their sectoral targets.